francisfuzz/gh-copilot-talk/hubber-orientation/slides.md

 transition: fade-out
 ---

 # What is GitHub Copilot good for?
+(1/2)

+For developers:

 - 🛠️ Boilerplate code and frameworks
 - 🤷🏽‍♀️ Uncommon or confusing syntax